-7.2.2 Electrical Outlet to be Provided
+7.2.2 Electrical Outlet for ASD Fans

-To provide for future fan activation, circuit conductors shall supply an electrical outlet labeled as to its purpose that is located within 6 feet (1.8 m) of each ASD fan location.
-The over-current device for the branch circuit supplying the ASD fan shall be labeled to indicate that it supplies the radon or soil gas ASD fan.
+To provide for future fan activation, continuously activated circuit conductors shall supply an electrical outlet labeled as to its purpose that is located within 6 feet (1.8 m) of each ASD fan location.
+The overcurrent device for the branch circuit supplying the ASD fan shall be labeled to indicate that it supplies the radon or soil gas ASD fan.